yzereh/Data_Analytics/Readme.md

 - **Duplicates**

 	> Since our data were originally scraped from the google scholar website, chances are high that it contains some duplicates.
 In this step, we would like to find the duplicates, keep the first one and replace the rest by Nones.
-At the end, we will deal with these Nones, but for now, we would like to just replace the duplicates by Nones.
+At the end, we will deal with these Nones, but for now, we would like to just spot them.
 To this end, we added the ```find_duplicates()``` function to the support.py module.
 The function takes the collection of titles (a sequence or map) as its input and returns a tuple ```tuple[dict[str, list[int]], int]``` containing two elements.
 The first element is a dictionary of duplicates with the duplicated titles as keys and their associated location in the original data as values.
 The second element is an integer showing the number of duplicates in the data.

 ```sh
 def find_duplicates(collection_of_titles: Union[Sequence[str], map]) -> tuple[dict[str, list[int]], int]: